ebencollins/SinusBot-Stream/README.md

 ## TODO
 - Logging
-- Condense files
 - Caching of API data to reduce logins
-- New API key when player stops
 - Support for more browsers
 - Bot Control?